a-sit-plus/warden-supreme/docs/docs/integration/supreme.md

 attestation statements), configuration needs to deal with each platform separately.

 ## Warden Supreme Step-by-Step Guide
+!!! note
+    The Warden Supreme verifier does not ship with a crypto provider!
+Still, this example assumes [Signum Supreme](https://a-sit-plus.github.io/signum/supreme/) for brevity.

 Warden Supreme integrates server-side and client-side logic into a lean interface.

 This section illustrates a complete end-to-end setup assuming a Ktor server on the back-end and a CMP client app.